Charcot Joint Disease: Symptoms & Treatment

 What is Charcot Joint Disease?

 Charcot Joint Disease is the abnormal changing of the bones of the feet.
 The disease was first talked about in the late 1800s by a French physician, Dr. J.M.
 Charcot.
 People who had no feeling in their feet were known to have changes in their foot bones.
-Diabetics were more likely to have these changes.
+People with diabetes were more likely to have these changes.

 What Are the Signs and Symptoms?